-A noted Englishman, author, prophet, and cynic, Thomas Huxley, wrote these words when he visited us a century ago: "I cannot say that I am in the slightest degree impressed with your bigness, or by your material resources, as such.
+Huxley, wrote when he visited us a century ago these words: I cannot say that I am in the slightest degree impressed with your bogmess, or by your material resources, as such.
 Size is not grandeur, and territory does not make a nation.
 The great issue, about which hangs the terror of overhanging fate, is what are you going to do with all of these things?"
 And my fellow Americans that is the issue.

-With our power, with our wealth, with our history, with our incredible science and technology, with our learning, what are we going to do with all of these things?
-Today more and more Americans are asking Huxley's question of themselves.
+With our power, with our wealth, with our history, with our incredible science and technology, with our learning, what are we going to do with all of these things.
+Because the end of life is not knowledge alone but action.
+Today more and more Americans are asking Huxley's question to themselves.
 With our power and resources and our great creative capacity magnified a thousand times, what are we going to do with all of these things?

 Now if the achievements of America are to be no more than the hardware of science and the machinery of technology and the extension of material abundance, I do not believe that we will have fulfilled our mission, or our destiny.
 We will, in fact, have made only a minor contribution to mankind.
 Because other societies also can make that contribution.

-But more important than machines, and the wealth that they produce, are the people-the quality of the people and what happens to the people who inhabit this earth, and to the rights that they possess or should possess.
+But more important that machines, and the wealth that they produce, are the people, the quality of the people and what happens to the people who inhabit this earth and the rights that they possess or should possess.

-Gentlemen of this Class of 1967 you are the custodians of those rights, as well as, may I say, the guarantors of even greater rights.
+Gentlemen of this Class of 1967 you are the custodians of those rights as well, may I say, as the guaranteers of even greater rights.

-Let me say a word about this drama of the extension and attainment of what we call the rights of man.
-If a future historian were to set out to trace the preservation and the realization of the rights of man in this millenium, he would be able to describe a pattern of progress.
-He could start, for example, with the Middle Ages where only the ruling classes had any rights.
+Let me say a word about this drama of the extension of and the attainment of what we call the rights of man.
+If a future historian were to set out to trace the preservation and the realization of the rights of man in this millenium, of the 20th Century or the 19th Century, he would be able to describe a pattern of progress.
+Why he could start, for example, with the Middle Ages where only the rulling classes had any rights.
 He could dwell on the significance of the Magna Carta, defining the rights and the duties of kings and barons, and becoming the symbol of the rule of law for succeeding kings.

-And he would note, I suppose, the enactment by the British Parliament in 1689, of what they called their Bill of Rights, which declared the rights and liberties of British subjects under the crown.
+And he would note I suppose even the enactment by the British Parliament in 1689, of what they called their "Bill of Rights," which declared the rights and liberties of British subjects under the crown.

-I would hope that that historian would give a full page and preferably a full chapter to the American Constitution of 1789 and the amendments added by the first Congress in 1791, and how they became known throughout this country and throughout the world as the American Bill of Rights.
-They would be spelled out as we know them so well on the historian's page: The right of free exercise of religion, of free speech and press, the right to assemble and to petition the government, and the right to be secure against unreasonable searches, the right of trial by jury, and more.
+And I would hope that that historian would give a full page and preferably a full chapter to the American Constitution of 1789 and the amendments added by the first Congress in 1791, and how they became known throughout this country and throughout the world as the American Bill of Rights.
+They would be spelled out as we know them so well in the historian's page: The right of the free exercise of religion, freedom of conscience, of free speech and press, the right to assemble and to petition the government, and the right to be secure against unreasonable searches, the right of trial by jury, and there would even be more.